DoctorU/https-server/README.md

 * It runs the http-server module in https mode using the certificates.
 * When you stop the server, the script automatically deletes the `tmp` folder.

+## What do you think?

+I like this repo because it solved a niggling problem I had.

+Do you like it?
+Is it a good idea?
+Do you have a suggestion to improve it?

+Star the repo.

+Raise issues.
+I'll get back to them when I can.

+Thanks,

+DoctorU.